bhanunischal/kare/home/bhanu/kare/DATABASE.md

 This command will read your `prisma/schema.prisma` file and update your database to match it, creating any missing tables and columns.
 The `db:reset` script now runs the correct `prisma db push` command via an external shell script (`db-reset.sh`) to ensure reliability.

+**IMPORTANT: You must run this command *before* starting the development server with `npm run dev` whenever you see this type of database error.**

 **From your project's terminal (`/home/bhanu/kare`), execute the following command:**
 ```bash
 npm run db:reset